 Dr. Lutz Cleemann

-On behalf of the Regional Group Munich of the Deutsche Gesellschaft der Humboldtianer we cordially invite you to the last Humboldt Salon in 2018, on November 27, which takes place in the Internationales Begegnungszentrum München (IBZ), as usual.
+on behalf of the Munich Regional Group of the Deutsche Gesellschaft der Humboldtianer, we cordially invite you to the virtual Humboldt Salon on

 With kind regards,